Otocinclus flexilis

-Otocinclus flexilis, known in the aquarium trade as the peppered otocinclus, is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known from the Lagoa dos Patos drainage basin in Brazil.
-The species reaches 6.8 cm in total length.
+Otocinclus flexilis, known in the aquarium trade as the peppered otocinclus, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in South America, where it is known from the Lagoa dos Patos drainage basin in the Brazilian state of Rio Grande do Sul.
+The species reaches a total length of 6.8 cm.